its-mkarmakar/PixAI/README.md

 ## ⚙ Introduction

-Welcome to *PixAI, an innovative **AI-Powered Text-to-Image Generator Application.
-This advanced **Full Stack SaaS* platform enables users to turn their creative text prompts into stunning, high-quality images using the power of the *ClipDrop API*.
+Welcome to *PixAI*, an innovative AI-Powered Text-to-Image Generator Application.
+This advanced Full Stack SaaS platform enables users to turn their creative text prompts into stunning, high-quality images using the power of the *ClipDrop API*.

 Built on the robust *MERN stack (MongoDB, Express, React, and Node.js), PixAI offers a seamless user experience with features like a **credit-based generation system* and secure payment integration through *Razorpay*.